mozfet/ExpertBox/README.md

 | Question   | ask the user an open question with a text answer      |
 | Choice     | ask the user a closed question from a list of options |

+##### Dynamic Controls
-A controls can be dynamically modified during a session by linking to a Expression that returns an object to override the parameters of the control:
+All controls can be dynamically modified during a session by linking to a Expression that returns an object to override the parameters of the control:

 | Controls               | Parameter
 |------------------------|--------------------